Hey, there is a tank sticking up out of the street

 Starting in the 1944 Italian campaign, the Allies started to bump into German Panther turrets mounted on top of buried concrete bunkers, rather than atop tanks, for which they were increasingly running short of fuel.
 It actually wasn’t a new idea, as the French had used scores of old FT-17 and newer Char turrets on the Maginot wall and other places.

-These instant defensive fortifications were usually sited to cover choke points, and being low to the ground were difficult to spot or knock out.
+These instant defensive fortifications were usually sited to cover choke points, and being low to the ground was difficult to spot or knock out.

 The buried concrete bunkers include a generator for power, large supplies of ammunition – much more than a tank could carry – and protected living quarters for the abbreviated turret crew.